chasefarmer2808/RumbaughArt/README.md

 2. Push the web image with `docker push chasefarmer94/rumbaugh-art-app:prod`.
 3. Build the Flask web server, mysql database, lychee app, and pull latest web with `docker-compose build`.
 4. Run the entire web app with `docker-compose up`.

+## Renewing Let's Encrypt Certs
+This app uses Certbot to generate, install, and renew certs.
+This cert must be renewed once overy 90 days.
+There is currently no automation or notification mechanism to handle this expiration.
+Follow these steps to renew the cert.
+1. SSH into the production server.
+2. Backup the database by running `./backup_all.sh`.
+3. Stop all services by running `docker-compos down`.
+4. Generate and install a new cert by running `docker-compose up certbot`.
+Wait for the certbot service to exit.
+The new cert should be installed at this point.
+5. Rebuild all images by running `docker-compose build`.
+6. Start the web app by running `docker-compose up`.